nickc1/nickc1.github.io/skCCM.md

 As can be seen from the image above, `x1` has a higher prediction skill.
 Another way to view this is that information about `x1` is present in the `x2` time series.
 This leads to better forecasts for `x1` using `x2`'s reconstructed manifold.
 This means that `x1` is driving `x2` which is exactly how we set the initial conditions when we generated these time series.

-To make sure that this algorithm is robust we test a range of $$\beta$$ values similar to how the original paper.
+To make sure that this algorithm is robust we test a range of $$\beta$$ values similar to the original paper.
 The results below show the difference between `sc1` and `sc2`.

 ![xmap_changingB](/assets/ccm/xmap_changingB.png){: .center-image }